 The two regularly discussed this topic, and finally, they decided to experiment to see who was right.
-Dennis would find a group of people, spend two weeks training them on how to follow his trading rules, and then let them start trading.
+Dennis would find a group of people, spend two weeks training them to follow his trading rules, and then let them start trading.
 He could then repeat this process over and over.
-Dennis felt so confident in his methods that he decided to give the traders his own money to trade.
+Dennis felt so confident in the methods that he gave the traders his own money to trade.
 Bill Eckhardt and Richard Dennis can be seen below.

 Big money in trading is made when one can get long at lows after a significant downtrend.
 Diversification is better than always being in 1 or 2 markets.
-Other’s opinions on the market are good to follow.
+Others’ opinions on the market are good to follow.
 The majority of traders are always wrong.
-If one has $10,000 to risk, one ought to risk $2,500 on every trade.
+If one has $10,000 to risk, one should risk $2,500 on every trade.

 What the Turtles Learned